No Win No Fee

 If a challenge cannot be made, the responding party must pay or perform it before beginning arbitration or court proceedings in an attempt to claim back the money.
 It is only in rare conditions that parties might be able to commence and win a court procedure before they must pay the decision.
 Alternatively, there may be a chance to stay the enforcement of an adjudicator’s decision.

 This is the main rule of adjudicator’s decisions.
 Many people fall foul of this rule and end up paying significant sums for the referring party’s legal costs because they have refused to pay the decision.
 If you refuse to pay, the referring party can apply to have the decision enforced.
 They can add a claim for the costs of doing so, which can amount to £5,000-£15,000.

 If you think the adjudicator got it wrong, you can commence court proceedings or arbitration (depending on what your contract says) to get a final and binding decision on the issue in dispute.
 This will trump the adjudicator’s decision but may take up to 2 years to obtain.

 7. GET EXPERT ADVICE.

 If a challenge is to be maintained against the decision’s ability to be enforced, then it must be raised early in the process.
 You must also be careful to not waive it by deed or by word.

 This means that from the moment the notice of intention is received, everything you do could determine your rights within the process.
-Sometimes, the referring party does not actually have the right to commence adjudication under the legislation or contract.
-If you participate then, without exercising your right to challenge the adjudicator’s jurisdiction, you could actually validate an adjudication that was initially invalid.
+Sometimes, the referring party does not actually have the right to commence construction adjudication under the legislation or contract.
+If you participate then, without reserving your right to challenge the adjudicator’s jurisdiction, you could actually validate an adjudication that was initially invalid.

 This information is designed to make you aware of the value of gaining early legal advice.
-It should also emphasise the need to act fast when served a notice of intention.
+It should also emphasise the need to act fast when served a notice of adjudication.
 Time limits are often short and inflexible.

 Helix Law can fully explain the process and guide you through proceedings.
 Contact us today for free initial advice.